sovereign-stack/Eden/README.md

 └── README.md
 ```

-*Note: The `memory/` directory (persistent chat and embeddings) is excluded for privacy and security.*
+*Note: The `memory/` directory (persistent chat and embeddings) is not tracked in Git for privacy and security.
+Be sure to `mkdir -p memory` before first run.*

 ---